 This popular senior housing option allows seniors to retain their independence while providing extra assistance and activities for comfort and recreation.
-If you still aren’t convinced, here are three reasons why senior independent living apartments might be the perfect option for your loved one:
+If you still aren’t convinced, here are three reasons why senior independent living apartments might be the perfect option for yourself or a loved one:

 Even if a senior is physically able to complete these tasks, giving them up can act as a much-needed reprieve.
 In independent senior living apartments, the facility takes care of repairs and preventative maintenance, while your loved one focuses on what really matters.